If you’re considering In vitro fertilization or IVF, out-of-pocket costs may be one of your major concerns.

 The Takeaway

-IVF treatments are expensive, but there are strategies aspiring parents can use to manage the costs.
+IVF treatments can be expensive, but there are strategies aspiring parents can use to manage the costs.
 These include understanding (and maximizing) your health insurance benefits, looking to family for help, applying for a grant or a clinical trial, tapping health savings accounts, and taking advantage of financing plans offered through your fertility center.

 SoFi Loan Products